Prompt Estimation from Prototypes for Federated Prompt Tuning of Vision Transformers: Experiments

 \subsubsection{Computation and Communication}

 We denote that $d$ and $d_h$ are token and attention head dimensions, $C$ and $L$ denote the number of classes and layers respectively, and $T$ are the tokens.
 The minimum computations required by ViT forward is given as: \\The Query (Q), Key (K) and Value (V) requires $Tdd_h$ multiplications each.
 The inner product matrix $QK^T$ requires $T^2d_h$ multiplications.
 The feedforward computations requirement is $d^2T$.
 If $H$ heads are present and there are $C$ classes for the classification then we need $LH(3Tdd_h + T^2 d_h)+ LT{d^2} + Cd$ multiplications.
 For CIFAR-100 on ViT-B/16 the CCMP computation takes only $0.008\%$ of total computations, which is very negligible implying the efficiency of the CCMP computation.
 Table \ref{tab:cifar100_comparison} compares the computational and communication complexity of our proposed method, PEP-FedPT against the different baselines.
 For a fair comparison, we compare the methods that use global prompts.
 We analyze the resources required to achieve $83\%$ accuracy, which is the highest accuracy reported for FedVPT.
 Our results show that PEP-FedPT achieves this accuracy in just $12$ rounds, requiring lowest training time and significantly reducing communication overhead ($4.6$M) compared to SGPT ($13.0$M), where M denotes million.
 The claim of $12$ rounds can be verified in the Figure~\ref{fig:cifar_acc}.
 FedPR only attains $81.66\%$ in $100$ rounds so we report this as ($>100$).
-The training times reported are measured on an Nvidia RTX-A6000 GPU. \\The detailed computation of why \textbf{4.6} M is : Head requires ($100 \times 768$), shared prompt ($1\times 768$) class prompts ($100 \times 768$), prototypes ($100 \times 768 \times 3$) scaled by $3$ because of three layers with CCMP prompts.
+The training times reported are measured on an Nvidia RTX-A6000 GPU.
+The detailed computation of why \textbf{4.6} M is : Head requires ($100 \times 768$), shared prompt ($1\times 768$) class prompts ($100 \times 768$), prototypes ($100 \times 768 \times 3$) scaled by $3$ because of three layers with CCMP prompts.
 Total rounds 12 and in total, yields 4.6M parameters.
 In this communication analysis, since our method shares the global prompts, we compared only the methods that are not personalized.